No, you can not use a business credit card for personal expenses. Business credit cards need to be used for legitimate business purposes only.

 Phones, computers, and electronics for personal use

-Anything else not directly related to your business
+Anything not directly related to your business

 What can happen if I use my business credit card for personal expenses?